 Medical School: University of Virginia School of Medicine

 Fellowship: University of Virginia

-Dr. J. Bryan Carmody is a lifelong Virginian.
-Born and raised in Richlands, VA, he attended college at Washington & Lee University in Lexington, VA, where he majored in chemistry before attending medical school at the University of Virginia.
+Dr. Carmody is a lifelong Virginian.
+Born and raised in Richlands, he majored in chemistry at Washington & Lee University before attending medical school at the University of Virginia.
 During his medical training, he became fascinated with kidney disease and renal physiology.
-After completing his residency training at CHKD, he returned to UVA for a fellowship in pediatric nephrology, then came back to CHKD to join the children's kidney center and to be a part of Virginia's only freestanding children's hospital.
+After completing his residency training at CHKD, he returned to UVA for a fellowship in pediatric nephrology, then came back to CHKD to join the Children's Kidney Center and to be a part of Virginia's only freestanding children's hospital.

-The children's kidney center is equipped to manage all types of kidney disease.
+The Children's Kidney Center is equipped to manage all types of kidney disease.
 The center has the only dedicated pediatric dialysis unit and the only pediatric-specific kidney transplant program in the state of Virginia -- along with a multidisciplinary team to care for the children.
-Dr. Carmody feels it is a special place to work and is glad to be here.

 In his spare time, Dr. Carmody enjoys writing, running and spending time with his son and family.

 - James W. Hayes Faculty Teaching Award, EVMS

 - Phi Beta Kappa